 Three hours of lecture/discussion/demonstration per week.
 Applications of statics/mechanics to common engineering structures.
-Analysis and design of wood, concrete and steel systems considering sustainability and life-cycle analysis.
-Spring.
-Prerequisite(s): CME 226, Statics and Mechanics of Materials.
+Analysis and design of wood, concrete and steel systems

 CME 405 Bldg Info Modelng/Cons Mgt (3)

 Three hours of lecture per week.
 An introduction to the basic concepts of building information modeling as a construction approach, and an exploration of its application to construction management.
 Emphasis on the use of building information modeling for estimation, scheduling, clash detection, and project communication.
 Spring.
 Prerequisite(s): CME 255 Plan Interpretation and Quantity Takeoff.
 Co-requisite: CME 343 Construction Estimating.